 Today, in India, street dentistry is very common and usually, a family learned trade although it is illegal.
 Many unlicensed dentists work on the streets and charge as little as 125 rupees for a dental bridge which is normally about 10,000 rupees with a licensed dentist.
 Seeing illegal street dentists might save you money but also comes with a huge risk.

 Err on the side of caution and only visit a licensed and credible dentist today.
 Dr. Firouzian has over 20 years of experience and over 1700 hours of continuing education.
 You don’t have to worry about your results, sanitization, or health when you visit our dental office.
 We can assure you that you’re in good hands and visiting a licensed dentist is completely safe!

-If you’re looking for a top-notch cosmetic dentist in Columbus, OH, contact Firouzian Dentistry today to schedule an appointment by calling (614) 848-5001.
+If you’re looking for a top-notch dentist in Columbus, Ohio, contact Firouzian Dentistry today to schedule an appointment by calling (614) 848-5001.